Looking for some fun St. Patrick’s Day books to read with your kids? Check out our top picks!!

 Now let us start off with Ten Lucky Leprechauns written by Kathryn Heling (a school psychologist) and Deborah Hembrook (a kindergarten teacher) and illustrated by Jay Johnson.
-This book is perfect for the beginner reader and is filled with lots of rhyming fun about ten lucky leprechaun friends.
-The illustrations will keep your little ones entertained and while it’s fun reading, they will also be learning how to count to ten.
+This book is perfect for beginning readers and is filled with lots of rhyming fun about ten lucky leprechaun friends.
+The illustrations will keep your little ones entertained, and while it’s fun reading, they will also be learning how to count to ten.
 I would say pick this one up for your little one’s library.
-Perfect for ages 1-5.
+It’s perfect for ages 1–5.

-Next is the Night Before St. Patrick’s Day written by Natasha Wing and illustrated by Amy Wummer.
-If you’re thinking “Twas the Night Before Christmas”, you’re not too far off, but this is with a St. Patrick’s Day twist.
-It’s all about Tim and Maureen who were the only ones up that night setting traps around the house hoping to catch a leprechaun.
-They did indeed catch a leprechaun but what they don’t realize is how tricky leprechauns can truly be.
-The kids will enjoy reading along the story and trying to find the hidden leprechaun on each page.
-This book is recommended for ages 4-8.
+Next is The Night Before St. Patrick’s Day, written by Natasha Wing and illustrated by Amy Wummer.
+If you’re thinking “Twas the Night Before Christmas,” you’re not too far off, but this has a St. Patrick’s Day twist.
+It’s all about Tim and Maureen, who were the only ones up that night, setting traps around the house in the hope of catching a leprechaun.
+They did indeed catch a leprechaun, but what they don’t realize is how tricky leprechauns can truly be.
+The kids will enjoy reading along with the story and trying to find the hidden leprechaun on each page.
+This book is recommended for ages 4–8.

 The St. Patrick’s Day parade is ready to start.

 The Leprechauns are marching with lots of heart.

 If you follow along, you’ll find laughter and fun –

 And the luck of the Irish – before day is done!